 - Gal pals this month are – Leah Leach, Bonnie Fillenwarth, Katie Harris and Edan.

-- Bonnie already talked about Elizabeth Petratrovich, Edan already talked about Sacheen Littlefeather, Katie already talked about Mary Golda Ross
+- Bonnie already talked about Elizabeth Petratrovich, Edan already talked about Sacheen Littlefeather, and Katie already talked about Mary Golda Ross

 - Crying Indian (video below)